DevOps-Represent/from-docker-to-kubernetes/0-Concepts.md

  - **Isolation**.
 With everything that you need encapsulated inside the image/container, this means that you no longer have to worry about dependencies being missing on your destination host.

 ![Concerns](/images/3-concerns.png)

+### What is a Hypervisor?

+### What is Docker?

+[explanation of docker]

+Docker is in use now by a lot of companies when deploying applications to the cloud.
+However, to explain why Docker is important, we may need to go back a couple of years to revisit how we used to deploy applications.

 ### Docker basics